 London.
 1888.
 The so-called ‘Autumn of Terror’ reigns in the East End, as impoverished prostitutes are brutally slaughtered by a mysterious serial killer.

 The story of the murders of Jack the Ripper are of such enduring appeal that even on a wet Monday evening in November there are at least 30 people waiting outside Aldgate tube station to start the Jack the Ripper Tour.
-As Greg, our tour guide (dressed as a nineteenth-century bobby) shouts to make sure everyone is present, I wonder what exactly that appeal is – the unsolved mystery, the female victims, the Victorian setting?
+As Greg, our tour guide (dressed as a nineteenth-century bobby) shouts to make sure everyone is present, I wonder why we’re all here – the unsolved mystery, the female victims, the grimy Victorian setting?
 Either way there’s no denying that these tours (and there are several to choose from) are today one of London’s top tourist attractions.

 Greg starts the tour by explaining that the ‘Ripper killings’ were part of a spree of murders of prostitutes around Whitechapel between April 1888 and February 1891.
 London’s East End was overcrowded and desperately poor, with squalid living and working conditions.
 Poverty drove many to robbery and prostitution – London’s Metropolitan Police estimated that there were 1,200 women working as prostitutes in Whitechapel in October 1888.
 Many did so to pay for a bed for the night, or a drink to make things more bearable.
 Eleven women were killed between 1888 and 1891, five of whom have been attributed to Jack the Ripper due to the nature of the murders.

-Just eight days later, Annie Chapman, who also went out on a Friday evening to earn enough money to pay for a bed in a lodging house, was discovered dead in the back yard of 29 Hanbury Street, Spitalfields, with similar injuries to Mary Ann.
+Just eight days later, Annie Chapman, who also went out on a Friday evening to earn enough money to pay for a bed, was discovered dead in the back yard of 29 Hanbury Street, Spitalfields, with similar injuries to Mary Ann.
 Elizabeth Long, a witness at the inquest, claimed to see Annie talking to a man near the back yard.
 She described him as over forty, of dark complexion and of foreign, ‘shabby-genteel’ appearance, and as wearing a deer-stalker hat and dark overcoat.

 Panic started to rise in the capital as newspapers commentated on the crimes and speculated on the murderer’s identity.
 The police and the press started to receive letters which claimed to be from the perpetrator, including two potentially authentic ones signed from ‘Jack the Ripper’.